harmsm/scientific-computing/docs/_sources/syllabus.rst.txt

 + The class will meet Mon and Wed at 9 am 1 hr, and then Fri for 2 hr.

-+ In general, Mon and Wed will be instruction days where we cover new programming material.
-Fri will be an open "lab" where you will work on exercises in class.

 + Because of COVID-19, all class time and office hours will be done via zoom.
   The class will meet remotely at the times above.